Last Updated on

 - Provides the ability to automatically resize images.

-- Offers no restrictions on file sizes.
+- Offers no restrictions on file formats and file sizes.

 - Automatically converts images from the CMYK to RGB color modes.